-Apple’s virtual personal assistant, Siri, can do a lot for anyone who wants to ask for her help.
-She can schedule appointments, tell you who’s winning the game, and get you tickets to the late show, among other things.
+Siri can do a lot for anyone who wants to ask for the digital assistant’s help.
+Siri can schedule appointments, tell you who’s winning a sports match, and get you tickets to the late show, among other things.

 One of the useful things that Siri can do is remember your relationships.
-Once you’ve told Siri who your wife is, you can ask her to send her a message.
-We have a basic tutorial to help you teach Siri who your family is…
+Once you’ve told Siri who your wife is, you can ask the assistant to send her a message.
+Same with your mom, dad, brother, sister, other family members, and friends.
+This quick tutorial helps you teach Siri who your family and friends are.

-Then, when you want to call or send a message to your mom, just activate Siri and say, “Call my mom,” or “Send a message to my mom,” and Siri will know who you are talking about.
+From now, when you want to call or send a message to your brother, just activate Siri and say, “Call my brother,” or “Send a message to my brother,” and Siri will know who you’re talking about.

-You can do this with all of your family members.
-You can add aunts, uncles, grandparents, children, and whomever you would like to assign a relationship to.
+You can do this with all of your friends and family members.
+You can add aunts, uncles, grandparents, children, neighbors, friends, colleagues, boss, and whomever you would like to assign a relationship to.

 Another way you can assign relationships is by adding them manually.

-Step 2: Tap the “Edit” tab in the upper right corner.
+2) Tap the Edit from the upper right corner.

 Now, Siri will know who all of your relationships are.
-It’s too bad she can’t warn you when your mother-in-law is coming to visit.
-Maybe that will come with iOS 7.
+It’s too bad it can’t warn you when your mother-in-law is coming to visit.
+Maybe a future version of iOS will!